genekellyjr/LOTR-Subs/README.md

 * 1080p USA blu-ray discs (set w/ embedded Sindarin text occasionally).
 * If using combined they must follow the TTT combining instructions or else things will be off.
 The combined runtime is 3:55:26.923, 338708 frames, limited gap between disc1/2 transition (for the tunes).

+### ROTK Extended Specs
+* 1080p USA blu-ray discs (set w/ embedded Sindarin text occasionally).
+* If using combined they must follow the ROTK combining instructions or else things will be off.
+The combined runtime is 4:23:11.335, 378614 frames, limited gap between disc1/2 transition (for the tunes).

 *Note that for 4K blu-rays you'd have to remake the subs from the SRT file with `Video res` in Subtitle Edit set to UHD.
 I don't have the 4k blu-rays so I can't know if the font changed/was adjusted at all/etc. The timings for the subtitles *should* be the same, at least.*

 ## Help translate anything missing!